vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

    The PSP API does not have this functionality, as it is the PSP, not Vipps, that make the charge.
 2. [Express checkout (Vipps Hurtigkasse)](vipps-ecom-api.md#express-checkout-payments)
-   is only available in the Vipps eCom API.
+   is only available in the eCom API.
 3. [Userinfo](vipps-ecom-api.md#userinfo):
-   The Vipps eCom API offers the possibility for merchants to ask for the user's profile information as part of the payment flow: name, address, email, phone number, birthdate, etc.
+   The eCom API offers the possibility for merchants to ask for the user's profile information as part of the payment flow: name, address, email, phone number, birthdate, etc.
-4. When using the Vipps eCom API, Vipps handles soft-declines, 3-D Secure, BankID, etc.
+4. When using the eCom API, Vipps handles soft-declines, 3-D Secure, BankID, etc.
    There is nothing a merchant needs to do.
    This give a consistent user experience and a very high completion rate.